 Increasingly my practice as educator has become more specialised, focusing on groups with additional support needs including newly arrived migrants, students with emotional and mental health diagnoses, challenging behaviour and intellectual disability.

-Below: A New Beginning, created with sound artist/musician Michael Moebus and students from Woniora Rd School.
-Woniora Rd caters for students with mental health and emotional disorders.
+Below: My Place Our Place, 2019, created with sound artist/musician Michael Moebus and students from Woniora Rd School and Rivendell School.
+Both schools cater for students with mental health and emotional disorders.
+This work was created in collaboration with Sydney Story Factory and The Museum of Contemporary Art

 As artist educator I have sought to challenge conventional models of practice.
 In 2014 I established two Room 13 studios at Athelstane Public School and Woniora School with the support of Arts NSW Fresh AIR initiative.
 Room13 is an internationally acclaimed model of studio practice led by young people’s curiosity and supported by a professional artist.